LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-setup-cloud-sub-pool-in-lod.md

 1. Open the **Subscription Pools** section on the Cloud Services tile.

-1. Click **Create Cloud Subscription Pool** to create a new cloud subscription pool in LOD.
+1. Select**Create Cloud Subscription Pool** to create a new cloud subscription pool in LOD.

 1. Select **AWS** from the **Cloud Platform** drop-down menu.